SampledGinger22/SampledGinger22/README.md

-- 👋 Hi, I’m @SampledGinger22
+- 👋 Hi, I’m Mason Britsch
-- 👀 I’m interested in systems development
+- 👀 I’m interested in administrative software development
-- 🌱 I’m currently learning HTML, CSS, and Javascript.
-Hope to dabble in Python.
+- 🌱 I’m currently learning MERN.
+I have development experience in C#, .NET, Python, JS, CSS, HTML, and MVC Framework.
-- 💞️ I’m looking to collaborate on something in the future once I know what I'm doing.
-- 📫 How to reach me...
-I'll get back to you

 <!---
 SampledGinger22/SampledGinger22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.